Key takeaways

 Strengths

-- Balanced feature set — 17 tools, 5 channels, and agent swarms in a 4MB binary; doesn't strip features like PicoClaw
+- Balanced feature set — 32+ tools, 9 channels, and agent swarms in a ~6MB binary; doesn't strip features like PicoClaw

-- Security by default — 7 security layers enabled out of the box; no flags to remember
+- Security by default — Security layers enabled out of the box, now including secret encryption at rest and Landlock filesystem sandboxing; no flags to remember

 - OpenClaw migration path —